agbrothers/ascii/README.md

-### Approach:
+### Implementation:
 >
-> 1. Render each character as a 2D array called a glyph.
+> 1. Render each character as a 2D array called a glyph, ~15x8 pixels with the default font size.
 >
-> 2. Apply a hand-crafted 2D convolution to each glyph, having a kernel the same dimensions of each character.
-This pulls out features corresponding to each characters shape and brightness.
+> 2. Apply a hand-crafted 2D convolution to each glyph to pull out a feature vector corresponding to the character's shape and brightness. *NOTE*: We use a kernel with the same dimensions and stride of each character glyph.
 >
-> 3. Store the set of glyphs as the values and the set of convolutional features as keys in a memory.
+> 3. Store the set of convolutional feature vectors as keys and the glyph arrays as values in a hetero-associative memory.
 >
 > 4. Given an image, partition it into patches the size of our character glyphs.
-Apply the convolution to each patch to generate a feature query for ASCII memory.
+Apply the convolution to each patch to generate a query feature vector.
 >
-> 5. Each pixel match associates with the most similar ASCII character key, then retrieves the corresponding glyph from the memory store.
+> 5. Compute the similarity between the queries and keys in the ASCII memory (negative distance by default), then retrieve the most similar glyph.
 >
-> 6. The retrieved glyphes are inserted where the pixel patches used to be, yielding the converted image.
+> 6. Insert the retrieved glyphs where each query patch used to be, yielding the converted image.
 >
 >